denzel-robin/AI-NPC-game-2D/README.md

 20) The dialogues of NPC are appearing in the dialog box.
 21) Created a sceane to warm up the AI
 22) Added camera to the player
+23) Changed the map of the game.
+24) Added a sprite npc
+25) Restructures the nodes.
+Designed a proper structure